From BR Bullpen

 - Bats Right, Throws Right

 - Born January 13, 1918 in San Mateo, CA USA

 - Died October 11, 1993 in Sparks, NV USA

 Biographical Information

-O'Neill made his Big League debut with the Boston Red Sox on August 3, 1943 and established a 15-26 record while pitching 351 innings in 63 appearances for the Red Sox before being selected off waivers by the Chicago Cubs from the Red Sox on March 29, 1946.
-O'neill was then selected off waivers by the Chicago White Sox from the Cubs on April 23, 1946.
+O'Neill made his big league debut with the Boston Red Sox on August 3, 1943 and established a 15-26 record while pitching 351 innings in 63 appearances for the Red Sox before being selected off waivers by the Chicago Cubs from the on March 29, 1946.
+O'Neill was then selected off waivers by the Chicago White Sox from the Cubs on April 23rd of the same year.

 O'Neill worked in the Nevada gaming industry from 1955 until retiring in 1992.
-He managed Stateline Country in Lake Tahoe and worked 12 years for the Regency Casino in Laughlin and was a co-owner of the Silver Club in Sparks and the River Inn at Reno.
-Emmett Died at the age of 75 on October 11, 1993 at the Sparks Family Hospital in Sparks, NV.
+He managed Stateline Country in Lake Tahoe, NV and worked 12 years for the Regency Casino in Laughlin, NV and was a co-owner of the Silver Club in Sparks, NV and the River Inn at Reno, NV.
+Emmett died at the age of 75 on October 11, 1993 at the Sparks Family Hospital in Sparks.